Mesopotamia: Language and writing

 The earliest language written in Mesopotamia was Sumerian, an agglutinative language isolate.
 Along with Sumerian, Semitic languages were also spoken in early Mesopotamia.
 Subartuan, a language of the Zagros possibly related to the Hurro-Urartuan language family, is attested in personal names, rivers and mountains and in various crafts.
 Akkadian came to be the dominant language during the Akkadian Empire and the Assyrian empires, but Sumerian was retained for administrative, religious, literary and scientific purposes.

 Different varieties of Akkadian were used until the end of the Neo-Babylonian period.
 Old Aramaic, which had already become common in Mesopotamia, then became the official provincial administration language of first the Neo-Assyrian Empire, and then the Achaemenid Empire: the official lect is called Imperial Aramaic.
 Akkadian fell into disuse, but both it and Sumerian were still used in temples for some centuries.
 The last Akkadian texts date from the late 1st century AD.

-Early in Mesopotamia's history (around the mid-4th millennium BC) cuneiform was invented for the Sumerian language.
+Early in Mesopotamia's history, around the mid-4th millennium BC, cuneiform was invented for the Sumerian language.
 Cuneiform literally means "wedge-shaped", due to the triangular tip of the stylus used for impressing signs on wet clay.
 The standardized form of each cuneiform sign appears to have been developed from pictograms.
-The earliest texts (7 archaic tablets) come from the É, a temple dedicated to the goddess Inanna at Uruk, from a building labeled as Temple C by its excavators.
+The earliest texts, 7 archaic tablets, come from the É, a temple dedicated to the goddess Inanna at Uruk, from a building labeled as Temple C by its excavators.

 The early logographic system of cuneiform script took many years to master.
 Thus, only a limited number of individuals were hired as scribes to be trained in its use.
 It was not until the widespread use of a syllabic script was adopted under Sargon's rule that significant portions of the Mesopotamian population became literate.
 Massive archives of texts were recovered from the archaeological contexts of Old Babylonian scribal schools, through which literacy was disseminated.

-Akkadian gradually replaced Sumerian as the spoken language of Mesopotamia somewhere around the turn of the 3rd and the 2nd millennium BC (the exact dating being a matter of debate), but Sumerian continued to be used as a sacred, ceremonial, literary, and scientific language in Mesopotamia until the 1st century AD.
+Akkadian gradually replaced Sumerian as the spoken language of Mesopotamia somewhere around the turn of the 3rd and the 2nd millennium BC.
+The exact dating is a matter of debate.
+Sumerian continued to be used as a sacred, ceremonial, literary, and scientific language in Mesopotamia until the 1st century AD.